MoinAshvath/Music-Recommendation-System/README.md

 ## Overview
-This repository contains the backend and frontend components of a Music Recommender System.
-The backend is implemented in Python, utilizing machine learning models to recommend music based on user preferences.
-The frontend is implemented using Streamlit, providing a user-friendly interface to interact with the recommendation system.
+"Welcome to our Music Recommendation System repository!
+Here, we've implemented a comprehensive solution that leverages datasets to make data preprocessing techniques, and machine learning models to deliver personalized music recommendations.

 ## Files